curityio/example-consentor/README.md

 A consentor that presents the value of a (prefix) scope and asks the user to confirm the value.

 This project provides an example of a consentor plugin for Curity Identity Server.
 The code shows how to configure and implement a custom consentor of type example-consentor.
-You can do basically anything in a plugin but this example is very basic and the resulting consentor will just show a pop-up for the user with information retrieved from the session created during login.
+You can do basically anything in a plugin.

+In this example we show how you can call an API for getting data during an approval flow.
+We also show how to present this data to the user.
+The resulting consentor will use an identifier from the user's session and retrieve more data based on this identifier from an external API.
+We assume that the identifier is part of a prefix scope used by the client.
+We refer to the identifier as the transaction id.

 ## System Requirements
 Curity Identity Server 6.0.0 and its system requirements <https://developer.curity.io/docs/latest/system-admin-guide/system-requirements.html> .